mkffl/mkffl.github.io/_posts/2020-07-10-Expectation-maximization-part-1.markdown

 layout: post
 ---

-This post introduces a framework to estimate latent variable models using a real-life scenario example with a simple univariate probabily distribution.
+This post introduces a framework to estimate latent variable models using a real-life scenario example with a simple univariate probability distribution.
 The [second part]({{ site.baseurl }}{% link _posts/2020-07-13-Expectation-maximization-part-2.markdown %}) builds on the following intuitions and equations to explore other latent models and show what they have in common.

 ## Motivations